If you like red velvet, you will love these green velvet cupcakes just the same. One magical twist is that these are also surprise-filled cupcakes!

 Fill the center with sprinkles and replace the removed cake, trimming the bottom as needed to make it fit.

-To make the frosting, beat the butter with an electric or
+To make the frosting, beat the butter with an electric or stand mixer on medium-high speed.

 Beat the butter by itself for about 5 minutes.
 You want it to increase in volume and start to lose its color.